School-age play: why it’s important

-- Outdoor play: your child can ride bikes (with trainer wheels, if needed, and a helmet) and other wheeled toys, run around at the local park, or go for a walk with you and some friends.
+- Outdoor play: your child can ride bikes and other wheeled toys (with trainer wheels, if needed, and a helmet), run around at the local park, or go for a walk with you and some friends.

-- Dress-up games and pretend play: these let your child explore and express emotions and try out different roles like being a pilot or doctor.
-Some old clothes and simple props like old hats or handbags are all children need to get started.
+- Dress-up games: these are great for pretend play.
+They let your child explore emotions and try out different roles like being a pilot or doctor.
+Your child just needs some old clothes and simple props like old hats or handbags.

-- Musical play: activities like jumping and dancing to music, or making and playing simple homemade instruments, are good for expressing emotions and imagination.
+- Sound and music play: activities like jumping and dancing to music, or making and playing simple homemade instruments, are good for expressing emotions and imagination.

-One or two structured after-school activities are usually enough to keep your child busy.
-But if you’re thinking of getting your child involved in some more structured play, activities where you can get involved can be good.
+It’s usually enough for your child to have 1-2 structured after-school activities.
+But if you’re thinking of getting your child involved in more structured play, it can be good to choose activities that you can share with your child.
 Your child might enjoy:

-- playing outdoor games like football, soccer, netball or backyard cricket
+- playing outdoor games like football, soccer, netball or cricket

-- doing puzzles and jigsaws or playing simple card games and board games
+- doing puzzles and jigsaws or playing simple card games, board games or memory games